 We exist to ensure the health and dignity of women who have survived a horrendous, and preventable, childbirth injury – obstetric fistula.

 Hamlin Fistula Ethiopia takes a total care approach.
-One that seeks to repair, mend and heal all the scars – emotional and physical that come with this childbirth injury.
+One that seeks to repair, mend and heal all the scars – emotional and physical that come with this heartbreaking injury.

-Obstetric fistula can mostly be repaired with a single life-changing surgery.
+Obstetric fistula can mostly be repaired with a single life-changing surgery that can take no more than an hour.

-Upon arrival at a Hamlin hospital, patients are embraced with tender loving care.
-They are given nutritious food, a handmade blanket and the empathy of staff – a number of whom are cured fistula patients themselves.
+Upon arrival at a Hamlin hospital, patients are embraced with tender and loving care.
+They are given nutritious food, a handmade blanket and the empathy of staff – several of who are cured fistula patients themselves.
 For many patients, this would have been one of the first instances of emotional and physical support since their injury.
+In some cases women have lived with the condition, untreated for more than 40 years.